-Metadata is hardly new, having become a fairly familiar element in the workaday world.
+Metadata is hardly new, having become a fairly familiar element in the everyday work-life.
 In a typical input management scenario, documents are scanned, converted to text via optical character recognition (OCR), and then usually stored in an archive or data management system (DMS).
-At the same time the metadata must be identified via barcodes, rules, and heuristics and then stored to correctly assign and categorize the documents and ensure their retrievability at any time.
-A lot has to be checked manually afterwards, which is naturally quite costly.
+At the same time the metadata must be identified via barcodes, rules, and practical methods, then stored correctly assigning and categorizinge the documents to ensure their retrievability at any time.
+A lot has to be checked manually afterwards, which is naturally quite tedious.

 Paper vs. XML

 Today there are two basic variants of document exchange: traditional paper or strictly electronic in an XML or EDIFACT format, which is not printable per se.
 Current developments such as ZUGFeRD combine the two extremes in a single format, which ultimately is best.
 But if individual PDF files are generated as virtual by-products from the traditional print data stream and sent to the recipient, a gap emerges.
 In spite of electronic transfer, there is usually too little metadata to automatically process the document.
 So how do we further automate non-standardized document exchange?

 This is where XMP enters the picture (see dossier).
 An XMP packet is an XML file that defines the guidelines for embedding the metadata not only in PDF documents -- surely the most frequent use case -- but also in PostScript, JPG, PNG, TIFF, HTML and AFP files.
 XMP packets have a major advantage.
 They contain a unique marker and are, where possible, always saved in plain text so that even an application that fails to understand the specific data format can still extract the XMP metadata.
 As for the use of plain text, caution should prevail where confidential information is concerned.